The Oscars

 • Although nominated for other awards, Searchlight's and actor-writer-director Jesse Eisenberg's comedy-drama and buddy-road film A Real Pain and A24's Sing Sing were not nominated for Best Picture or Best Director; fortunately both were nominated for Best Adapted Screenplay and for acting awards

-• A number of films didn't make any significant difference, for example: director Todd Phillips' and Warner Bros.' musical drama Joker: Folie à Deux - a sequel to his earlier film Joker (2019), Warner Bros.' and George Miller's Furiosa: A Mad Max Saga, A24's A Different Man about a disfigured man (with a sole nomination for Best Makeup and Hairstyling), director Tim Fehlbaum's thriller September 5 (with a sole nomination for Best Original Screenplay) - a tense re-enactment of an Israeli-Olympic team hostage takeover by Palestinian terrorists during the 1972 Munich games viewed through the eyes of ABC-TV sports commentators, Neon's The Seed of the Sacred Fig (a nominee for Best International Feature Film from Germany), and Clint Eastwood's presumably final film - the traditionally-told and insightful legal thriller Juror #2 - a ludicrous but believable premise about a jury member (Nicholas Hoult) facing a dilemma after realizing that he may have committed the crime under investigation
+• A number of films didn't have any impact on the Oscars for 2024, for example: director Todd Phillips' and Warner Bros.' musical drama Joker: Folie à Deux - a sequel to his earlier film Joker (2019), Warner Bros.' and George Miller's Furiosa: A Mad Max Saga, A24's A Different Man about a disfigured man (with a sole nomination for Best Makeup and Hairstyling), director Tim Fehlbaum's thriller September 5 (with a sole nomination for Best Original Screenplay) - a tense re-enactment of an Israeli-Olympic team hostage takeover by Palestinian terrorists during the 1972 Munich games viewed through the eyes of ABC-TV sports commentators, Neon's The Seed of the Sacred Fig (a nominee for Best International Feature Film from Germany), and Clint Eastwood's presumably final film - the traditionally-told and insightful legal thriller Juror #2 - a ludicrous but believable premise about a jury member (Nicholas Hoult) facing a dilemma after realizing that he may have committed the crime under investigation

 Previous Page Next Page